 DISCUSSION

-scPerb is a generative model that dynamically transfers the gene expression in the control dataset into the reliable simulation dataset.
-The encoder of scPerb projected the raw control gene expression into the high-dimensional latent space and aggregated it with the dataset-specific styles to generate a high-quality representation for the perturbed dataset.
-Based on the representation, the decoder from scPerb can reconstruct gene expressions that are correlated with the mean of the simulation dataset.
-The experiments demonstrated that scPerb can capture the latent content features and generate stable dataset-specific styles across different cell types and data from multiple studies.
+scPerb is a generative model that dynamically transfers the gene expression in the control dataset into the reliable perturbed dataset.
+The encoder of scPerb projects the raw control gene expression into the high-dimensional latent space and aggregates it with the dataset-specific styles to generate a high-quality representation for the perturbed dataset.
+Based on the representation, the decoder from scPerb can reconstruct gene expressions that are correlated with the mean of the perturbed dataset.
+The experiments demonstrate that scPerb can capture the latent content features and generate stable dataset-specific styles across different cell types and data from multiple studies.
 Moreover, the quantitative evaluation indicated the performance of scPerb outperforms four representative benchmarks, having state-of-the-art results in three different datasets.